-Indus seals (Fig. 2) are a hallmark category of artifacts from the Indus civilization's urban phase (Mackay 1931; Rissman 1989; Parpola 1994; Franke-Vogt 1991; Kenoyer & Meadow 2010; Law 2006; Kenoyer 2007; Green 2016; Jamison 2018).
-These small stone stamps had intaglio engravings that could be impressed into clay sealings on containers and doors, materializing information that could serve as a kind of record of socio-economic interactions, a practice that is attested across Eurasia beginning in the Neolithic (e.g. Jarrige et al. 1995; Akkermans & Duistermaat 1996; Pittman 1995).
+Indus seals (Figure 2) are a hallmark category of artifacts from the Indus civilization's urban phase (Mackay, 1931; Rissman, 1989; Franke-Vogt, 1991; Parpola, 1994; Law, 2006; Kenoyer, 2007; Kenoyer and Meadow, 2010; Green, 2016; Jamison, 2018).
+These small stone stamps had intaglio engravings that could be impressed into clay sealings on containers and doors, materializing information that could serve as a kind of record of socio-economic interactions, a practice that is attested across Eurasia beginning in the Neolithic (e.g., Jarrige et al., 1995; Pittman, 1995; Akkermans and Duistermaat, 1996).
 The production of Indus seals, themselves quite intricate, required high levels of skill and complex production sequences.
-They epitomized Indus technological virtuosity as well as adherence to common standards, with a range of standardized forms and images that were engraved on seal after seal (Rissman 1989; Ameri 2013; Frenez 2018).
-Most Indus seal carvings depict an animal along with an inscription in an undeciphered script (e.g. Mackay 1931).
-It has long been argued that such motifs served the emblems of different social groups, while the script records the name of a particular seal user (Fairservis 1982; Kenoyer 2000; Vidale 2005; Frenez & Vidale 2012; Frenez 2018).
-Regional variation in the prevalence of particular seal motifs in an assemblage (e.g. Ameri 2013; Petrie et al. 2018) suggest that different kinds of social groups-rural and urban-used seals to make sealings.
-And yet, the vast number of people who used Indus seals relied on a remarkably standardized tool-a square stamp approximately 2.5cm on each side with a restricted range of motifs-to specify things (Green 2015; 2020).
+They epitomized Indus technological virtuosity as well as adherence to common standards, with a range of standardized forms and images that were engraved on seal after seal (Rissman, 1989; Ameri, 2013; Frenez, 2018).
+Most Indus seal carvings depict an animal along with an inscription in an undeciphered script (e.g., Mackay, 1931).
+It has long been argued that such motifs served the emblems of different social groups, while the script records the name of a particular seal user (Fairservis, 1982; Kenoyer, 2000; Vidale, 2005; Frenez and Vidale, 2012; Frenez, 2018).
+Regional variation in the prevalence of particular seal motifs in an assemblage (e.g., Ameri, 2013; Petrie et al., 2018) suggest that different kinds of social groups-rural and urban-used seals to make sealings.
+And yet, the vast number of people who used Indus seals relied on a remarkably standardized tool-a square stamp $\sim$ 2.5 cm on each side with a restricted range of motifs-to specify things (Green, 2015, 2020).

-Stone weights are also a prominent component of Indus assemblages (Miller 2013).
-They formed a system a measurement which would not have worked unless the weights were highly standardized. incorporating weights that ranged from less than 1g to well over 10kg (Fig. 3).
-Indus weights were made from a wider range of harder stones than seals, which nonetheless had to be sourced from the highlands surrounding the Indus civilization (Law 2011).
-Many classic examples of Indus weights were cut from chert from the Rohri Hills proximal to Sindh (Kenoyer 2010).
-Indus weights have been recovered in rural as well as urban sites, suggesting that a single authority operated throughout the Indus civilization.
-The spatial extent of the weight system has even been cited as evidence in proposals that the Indus civilization was an empire (e.g. Ratnagar 2016), though it should again be noted that the Indus civilization lacks convincing evidence of an emperor (Green 2021).
-Moreover, in contrast with the weight systems of the Indus civilization's contemporary societies in Mesopotamia-which do provide clear evidence of a ruling class-Indus weights were unmarked, suggesting that they comprised a single system that did not compete with any others across the Indus civilization's vast extent (Rahmstorf 2020).
+Stone weights are also a prominent component of Indus assemblages (Miller, 2013).
+They formed a system a measurement which would not have worked unless the weights were highly standardized, incorporating weights that ranged from <1 g to well over 10 kg (Figure 3).
+Indus weights were made from a wider range of harder stones than seals, which nonetheless had to be sourced from the highlands surrounding the Indus civilization (Law, 2011).
+Many classic examples of Indus weights were cut from chert from the Rohri Hills proximal to Sindh (Kenoyer, 2010).
+Indus weights have been recovered from rural as well as urban sites, suggesting that a single authority operated throughout the Indus civilization.
+The spatial extent of the weight system has even been cited as evidence in proposals that the Indus civilization was an empire (e.g., Ratnagar, 2016), though it should again be noted that the Indus civilization lacks convincing evidence of an emperor (Green, 2021).
+Moreover, in contrast with the weight systems of the Indus civilization's contemporary societies in Mesopotamia-which do provide clear evidence of a ruling class-Indus weights were unmarked, suggesting that they comprised a single system that did not compete with any others across the Indus civilization's vast extent (Rahmstorf, 2020).
 Thus, in the Indus, it appears to have been unnecessary for weight users to specify which weight system they were employing.
 Indus weights were the only weights in many of the contexts in which they were used, suggesting very high levels of coordination amongst the artisans who created the weights.